JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-plugin-releases.md

 You need a compatible version of Kotlin for the plugin to work correctly.
 You can find compatible versions in the [release details](#release-details).
 You can check your Kotlin version and update it in **Settings/Preferences** | **Plugins** or in **Tools** | **Kotlin** | **Configure Kotlin Plugin Updates**.

->If you do not have a compatible version of Kotlin installed, the Multiplatform Mobile plugin will be disabled.
+>If you do not have a compatible version of Kotlin installed, the Kotlin Multiplatform Mobile plugin will be disabled.
 You will need to update your Kotlin
 >version, and then enable the plugin in **Settings/Preferences** | **Plugins**.
 >
 {type="note"}